Top 12 Venture Capital Firms for Marketplace Startups

 9. Fab Co-Creation Studio Ventures

-Based in Los Angeles, Fab Co-Creation Studio Ventures is an early-stage firm that invests in direct-to-consumer brands.
-They focus on conscious beauty and fashion, along with the e-commerce and retail technology that powers modern commerce.
+Fab Co-Creation Studio Ventures is a Los Angeles-based firm founded in 2020 that invests in early-stage companies.
+They concentrate on conscious beauty and fashion, new commerce models, and retail technology.

-- Industries of focus: Beauty, Fashion, E-Commerce, Retail Technology, Impact Investing
+- Industries of focus: Conscious Beauty & Fashion, Retail Technology, E-Commerce, Marketplaces, Impact Investing

 - Founded: 2020